Vaibhavbhope/rear-tui/README.md

 # rear-tui
 ReaR TUI provides an intuitive, menu-driven interface that simplifies the configuration and operation of ReaR.
 Instead of manually editing configuration files, users can configure all aspects of their backup and recovery setup through interactive menus.
-A menu-driven Text User Interface (TUI) for configuring and managing ReaR (Relax-and-Recover) disaster recovery RHEL systems.
+A menu-driven Text User Interface (TUI) for configuring and managing ReaR (Relax-and-Recover) disaster recovery on linux systems.

 # Features